michalkonecny/aern2/aern2-fnreps/README.md

 ![](http://latex.codecogs.com/gif.latex?x)
 in the domain of
 ![](http://latex.codecogs.com/gif.latex?f)
-the evaluation procedure returns the real number
+the Fun evaluation procedure returns the real number
 ![](http://latex.codecogs.com/gif.latex?f(x)).
-The modulus of continuity has 2 parameters: a ball ![](http://latex.codecogs.com/gif.latex?B) and an integer ![](http://latex.codecogs.com/gif.latex?i).
+A modulus of continuity has 2 parameters: a ball ![](http://latex.codecogs.com/gif.latex?B) and an integer ![](http://latex.codecogs.com/gif.latex?i).
-The modulus of continuity returns an integer
+A modulus of continuity returns an integer
 ![](http://latex.codecogs.com/gif.latex?j)
 such that for any
 ![](http://latex.codecogs.com/gif.latex?x,y\\in [-1,1])